Scott Thode, MA, PLPC

 Services, as well as Marriage Counseling, Couples Therapy, Adolescent Therapy and Online Video Counseling in the Kansas City area.
 We are conveniently located near Leawood, Prairie Village, Waldo, and Overland Park.

-For clients who have already booked an appointment, before your first counseling session you will need to complete an informed consent and intake survey.
+For clients who have already spoken with me on the telephone and booked an appointment, before your first counseling session you will need to complete an informed consent and intake survey.
 In order to become more environmentally friendly I have created an online intake form.
 Depending on how fast you type, this should take no longer than 10-20 minutes to complete.
 If you are unable to complete the online intake you are also welcome to complete physical paperwork.
 Those forms can be downloaded from the INTAKE AND FORMS tab in the navigation on the left.

 CLICK HERE TO COMPLETE THE ONLINE INTAKE & INFORMED CONSENT

 Each additional member who is part of your counseling session should complete the same link above.

 Know Your HIPAA Patient Privacy Rights